Peter Schneider (ice hockey)

-Peter Schneider (born 4 April 1991) is an Austrian professional ice hockey right wing currently playing for EC Red Bull Salzburg in the ICE Hockey League (ICEHL).
+Peter Schneider (born 4 April 1991) is an Austrian professional ice hockey player who is a winger for EC Red Bull Salzburg of the ICE Hockey League (ICEHL).

 Playing career

 Undrafted, Schneider previously played with the Vienna Capitals of the Austrian Hockey League after spending the first three seasons of his professional career in the ECHL.

 On May 2, 2019, Schneider left the Capitals and the EBEL after a dominant season, securing a one-year contract with Swiss NL club, EHC Biel.